zanemilo/Dijjon/README.md

 ## Introduction

 Dijjon Alpha is a text-based fantasy RPG that combines RNG mechanics with dynamic storytelling.
 No two playthroughs are alike, offering unique encounters and outcomes with each session.
-The game incorporates Agile development practices, structured around focused mini-sprints for iterative progress.

 # Why I’m Making This Game